Shallow neural network yields regularization for ill-posed inverse problems: Numerical experiments

 The numerical results for Examples \ref{Ex1}-\ref{Ex3} are reported in Figures \ref{fig:noa_error_comparison}, \ref{fig:auto_relative_L2_error_comparison}, and \ref{fig:EIT_relative_L2_error_comparison}, respectively.
 These plots show how the relative $L^2$ error of the neural network approximations produced by the three methods evolves with the number of neurons under different random seeds.

-To begin with, we draw attention to a phenomenon observed in Figure \ref{fig:noa_error_comparison}: in the first column, the solutions generated by Algorithms \ref{alg:expanding_nn} and \ref{alg:modified_enn} display a pronounced blow-up behavior, namely, the relative error increases with the number of neurons $n$ rather than decreasing.
+To begin with, we draw attention to a phenomenon observed in Figure \ref{fig:noa_error_comparison}: in the first column, the solutions generated by ENN1 and ENN2 display a pronounced instability, namely, the relative error increases with the number of neurons $n$ rather than decreasing.
 This effect reflects the intrinsic ill-posedness of the underlying inverse problem: as the network capacity grows, the approximation becomes increasingly sensitive to noise and numerical perturbations, which manifests as instability and error amplification.
-By contrast, Tikhonov regularization effectively suppresses this phenomenon.
+By contrast, Tikhonov-NN effectively suppresses this phenomenon.
 The improvement arises from the presence of the regularization term, which imposes an additional constraint that balances the fidelity to the data with the stability of the solution, thereby damping spurious oscillations and preventing uncontrolled error growth.
 This underscores the stabilizing effect of Tikhonov regularization, which provides a stronger balance between accuracy and stability than the alternative regularization strategies.

 Beyond this specific behavior, more general trends can be identified across the results.
 From the second and third columns of Figure \ref{fig:noa_error_comparison}, and throughout Figures \ref{fig:auto_relative_L2_error_comparison} and \ref{fig:EIT_relative_L2_error_comparison}, it can be observed that, in general, the error of the neural network approximation decreases as the noise level $\delta$ decreases and as the number of neurons $n$ increases.
-However, for larger noise levels (e.g., $\delta=0.1,0.2$), the approximation error first decreases and then increases with growing $n$, resulting in an ``L''-shaped curve.
+However, for larger noise levels (e.g., $\delta=0.1,0.2$), the approximation error first decreases and then increases with growing $n$, leading to a typical semi-convergence, or U-shaped, behavior.
 This observation suggests that, under high noise conditions, a simpler and smaller network architecture can already achieve satisfactory performance, while blindly increasing the network size does not necessarily improve the fitting accuracy and may instead lead to overfitting or degraded performance.